-APPEAL RESOLUTION
+APPEAL APPEAL RESOLUTION

+The request for review of an adverse benefit determination.
 The written determination by the Contractor concerning an appeal.

 ARIZONA ADMINISTRATIVE CODE (A.A.C.)

 State regulations established pursuant to relevant statutes.
 Referred to in Contract as "Rules."
 AHCCCS Rules are State regulations which have been promulgated by the AHCCCS Administration and published by the Arizona Secretary of State.